castral02/tf_binding/toolkit_to_train/README.md

 # Training your own model
-In this repository, we give you the tools to run and create your own model.
+In this repository, we give you your own model, and an example on how to train your own model.

+If you want an explanation of how we trained our own model, please [click here](../trained_model)

 ## Model Architecture Overview